 The cumulative gain or loss is not reclassified to profit or loss on disposal of the instrument; instead, it is transferred to retained earnings.
-The Company does not have any financial assets classified as FVTOCI as at October 31, 2023.
+The Company does not have any financial assets classified as FVTOCI as at October 31, 2024.

 Financial assets at FVTPL - This category comprises derivatives, or financial assets acquired or incurred principally for the purpose of selling or repurchasing in the near term.
-They are carried in the statements of financial position at fair value which changes in fair value recognized in the statement of comprehensive loss.
+They are carried in the statements of financial position at fair value which changes in fair value recognized in the statement of loss and comprehensive loss.
 The Company has classified its cash as FVTPL.

-Notes to the Financial Statements For the years ended October 31, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Financial Statements For the years ended October 31, 2024 and 2023 (Expressed in Canadian Dollars)